For More Than a Decade...

 The Editor’s Choice awards are:

-2025 finalists will be notified of their status by email in September.
-Emails will be sent to the person listed as the primary contact on the application.
+Applicants can expect to be notified of their status via email correspondence.
+Please note that all correspondence will be sent to the person listed as the primary contact in the application.

-We encourage all LearningElite applicants to attend and invite their teammates, colleagues, friends and family to tune in and celebrate their achievements.
+All LearningElite applicants are encouraged to attend the Gala, and invite their teammates, colleagues, friends and family to tune in and celebrate their achievements.

-All applicants receive a custom scorecard featuring year-over-year comparison and judges’ comments about their application.
+All applicants receive a custom scorecard featuring a year-over-year comparison and judges’ comments about their application.

 Ranked applicants also receive: